 Users may also download a text editor or integrated development environment (IDE) of their choosing to view/edit code (e.g., Atom, Visual Studio Code, IntelliJ IDEA).
-For Java code, full autocomplete functionality requires adding both the path to the COMSOL installation ending in plugins as well as the path ASCENT_PATH/bin/json-20190722. jar to the list of available libraries (usually from within the IDE's project settings).
-To run code in your IDE, newer version of COMSOL may also require you to check the box File>Preferences>Security>Methods and Java Libraries>Allow access to network sockets.
+For Java code, full autocomplete functionality requires adding both the path to the COMSOL installation ending in plugins as well as the path <ASCENT_PATH>/bin/json-20190722.jar to the list of available libraries (usually from within the IDE's project settings).